-- Password resets via email assume the end user retains access to email to access the new password.
+- Password resets via email assume the end user maintains access to email in order to receive the new password.
 If the email password itself requires resetting, another method needs to be established.

 - If possible, password resets should be ephemeral.
 That is, the password reset should only be active for a predefined duration.
 If the end user has not accessed the account again within the predefined amount of time, an account lockout will occur.

 While changing passwords frequently remains a security best practice for privileged accounts, resetting passwords and transmitting them through unsecure mediums is not.
-For the individual, a simple password reset can be the difference between a threat actor trying to own your account and a legitimate reason the password needs to be reset.
+For the individual, a simple password reset can be the difference between a threat actor trying to own your account and a legitimate reason.

 The Windows API allows for a threat actor to copy access tokens from existing processes.
 This is called token stealing.
-Stolen tokens can then be applied to an existing process or used to spawn a new process and is analogous to theft or impersonation in the real world.
+Applying stolen tokens to an existing process or using them to spawn a new process is analogous to theft or impersonation in the real world.
 Fortunately, a threat actor needs to be an administrator to steal a token.